SUNSET OF FURMANKIND

 “This was twenty-five years ago, class.
 Furs have become somewhat commonplace and the starter colonies are now thriving due to the success of the program.
 Once their numbers grow, a successful colony will have the variety of genetic material necessary to sustain themselves without further seeding from additional Furs.
 There have been Furs who have mated within their species and produced natural offspring.
 The children — as cubs, pups, kits or kittens — are the first real members of their races whose lives were not altered by genetics at a period in their lives.

-“As will happen, there has become a movement on Earth promoting 'pure' humans as the dominant race, but the legislation that was passed at the start of the project continues to protect the rights of all Furs when possible.
+“However, as will happen, there has become a movement on Earth promoting ‘pure’ humans as the dominant race, but the legislation that was passed at the start of the project continues to protect the rights of all Furs when possible.
 Despite this, some countries on Earth have outlawed Furs altogether.”

 The instructor looked around her room of students and spied a young woman with a raised hand.
 “Yes?
 You have a question?”

 “Yes, Professor.
 Why did they choose those particular species?
 Why not select raccoons, mountain goats, deer and etcetera?”

 “That’s a good question.
 In order to survive, predatory species were chosen as the hardiest choices.
 Prey species were likely to be just that – prey – to any indigenous predators on the colony worlds.
 The plan was to survive, and this idea seems to have worked.”

 “Although you may never find a natural cross between a bobcat and a cheetah here on earth, such a blending is possible between the feline-based Furs, primarily possible due to the common human ancestry.
 However, the divergent differences between feline Furs and canine Furs will never have the genetic coding necessary for such a union to produce offspring.
 The same rules apply to the vulpine and ursine Furs as well.”

 “Have you ever met a Fur, Professor Flynn?” someone else asked.